Healthy Homes Assessment Mohaka

 Mohaka Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Mohaka and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory throughout Mohaka and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that prove the conformance to the Healthy Homes Standard that apply or will be in force during the tenure of the rental property.
+• Property managers and landlords have to keep records that prove compliance with the Healthy Homes Standard that apply or will apply during the tenure of their rental properties.

 From July 1st 2021

-• Property managers and private landlords have to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.
+• Property managers and private landlords have to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2023